 The Ganges River flows through Haridwar, one of the Sapta Puri (seven holy pilgrimage centers) in India.
 Legend has it that Haridwar is associated with a number of Hindu gods, including Lord Vishnu and Lord Shiva.
 Its religious relevance is exhibited with numerous ancient temples and sacred sanctuaries dotting the area.

 As with Haridwar, Rishikesh, the ‘Yoga Capital of the World’ attracts an innumerable amount of people from around the world.
 Noted as one of the holiest places in Hinduism.
 The city strictly prohibits non-vegetarian meals, alcohol and is a peaceful site with milky blue water reflecting the borderless sky and endless mountain ranges.

-This beautiful municipal is a couple hours away from Delhi.
+This beautiful municipal is a couple of hours away from Delhi.
 Sitting at the edge of Rajasthan, Jaipur is known as the Pink City of India.
 Founded in 1726, it quickly became the capital of the region under Jai Singh II to accommodate the growing population.

 Jaipur reminds me of a modern Delhi.
-While streets are still busy and roads remain crowded, the city is much more organized.
+While the streets are still busy and the roads remain crowded, the city is much more organized.
 We actually saw most attractions within two days without having to wait for hours in traffic jams.
 It has some beautiful historical monuments including Jal Mahal, Amer Fort, Hawa Mahal, and various palaces and fortifications.
 There are also villages that display traditional cuisine, dance, and rides.